Just my luck; a 29 day. No, things always go bad on 29 days.

 I hadn't meant to be funny, really, but there stood Coral, having a bit of a laugh.

 And, yes, her laugh gave me fever all the more.
-The good thing about Spring Fever, though, is that, unlike regular fever, it sharpens the mind.
+The good thing about Spring Fever, though, is that, unlike regular fever, Spring Fever sharpens the mind.
 "I got it, Coral--the perfect place for the healing exercise."

 Escorting Coral to my shack, I took note of a nerve or two.
-On the one nerve I had the pressure of teaching Rachel's healing exercise--something I'd never taught before.
+On the one nerve I had the pressure of performance--teaching Rachel's healing exercise; something I'd never taught before.
 On the other nerve, I had the pressure of touching Coral in the dark.
 But then there was that third nerve--the biggest nerve of all.
-This was a 29 day, and as any man worth his math knows, things always go bad on 29 days.
+This was a 29 day, and as any good boy knows, things always go bad on 29 days.

 Shaking, I unlocked the padlock.
 "This is my shack," I said, reaching to open the sliding door.
 "Come on in."